 ** Better yet, the thing they're "biting from each end" is a cake shaped like a penis that crashed into Skinner's house while Chalmers was over for dinner.

-* In a recent episode, Homer and Chief Wiggum develop a friendship that verges on this at times.
+* In a later episode, Homer and Chief Wiggum develop a friendship that verges on this at times.

 ** In a similar vein, in the episode "Donnie Fatso", Homer teams up with the FBI to infiltrate the mob, and becomes incredibly close to Fat Tony.
 True, the constant touching, hugging, and kisses on the cheek could be HandWaved by Tony being an Italian gentleman, but when [[spoiler: Tony dies of a heart attack during a sting, Homer mourns like he's just lost the love of his life.]]
 It's rather sweet, and a tad suspect.
 Tony even lampshades their close bond: "[[HeterosexualLifePartners To heterosexual male friendship -]] [[BoysLove the kind the Greeks wrote about.]]"